percona/pxc-docs/docs/install/tarball.md

 For installations before *Percona XtraDB Cluster* 5.7.31-31.45, the **Linux - Generic** section contains multiple tarballs which are based on the *OpenSSL* library available in your distribution:

-* `ssl100`: for Debian prior to 9 and Ubuntu prior to 14.04 versions
+* `ssl100`: for Debian before 9 and Ubuntu before 14.04 versions

 * `ssl101`: for CentOS 6 and CentOS 7